dib-lab/2020-paper-sourmash-gather/manuscript.md

 except for `Mash` with $k=51$, which is unsupported.
 ](images/containment.svg "Containment estimation between smol, CMash, and mash screen"){#fig:containment}

-Figure @fig:containment shows results with low-coverage and contaminant genomes (as described in [@doi:10.1101/155358] and [@doi:10.1186/s13059-016-0997-x]) removed from the database.
+Figure @fig:containment shows containment analysis of genomes in this metagenome, with low-coverage and contaminant genomes (as described in [@doi:10.1101/155358] and [@doi:10.1186/s13059-016-0997-x]) removed from the database.
 All methods are within 1\% of the exact containment on average (Figure